 How long does it take to process a property and casualty insurance license application in Kentucky?

-This process typically takes three to five business days.
+It will take up to three to five business days for you to become an insurance agent.
 You’ll receive an email once the Kentucky Department of Insurance reviews your application.

 Can I get a temporary property and casualty insurance agent license in Kentucky?

 Yes.
 Kentucky provides a 180-day, temporary P&C insurance license.
 You must first submit an application for a regular agent license and examination through the NIPR.
 Then, you must complete a paper application for a temporary agent license in addition to your application for the regular agent license.
 You must then submit your completed application by email to DOI.AgentLicensingMail@ky.gov or mail to: